inductiva/inductiva/docs-sources/how-it-works/machines/index.md

 ✓ **Run anywhere** Execute simulations on cloud infrastructure, dedicated servers, or your own hardware.
 Switch between different environments without changing your code.

 ✓ **Handle machine preemptions** Automatically detect and recover from machine preemptions.
-Interrupted simulations are restarted on other machines without manual intervention.
+This is especially valuable when using cost-effective [Spot Machines](spot-machines.md), as interrupted simulations are automatically restarted on new machines without manual intervention.

 ✓ **Control costs** Get transparent pricing of resource usage and costs.